codywilbourn/sysadvent/take_that_vacation.md

 You'll need to work with the impacted groups, but it is possible to reduce the level of support from 24/7 to normal business hours.
 You'll respond as normal to problems, but only during the designated times.
 The business may need more or around-the-clock coverage during peak season or "crunch time", but your inbox will be better off the remainder of the year.

 Remember, there's a reason that your vendors charge more for faster support.
-The dollar cost for you or your organization covering everything 24/7 may not be immediately visible in your business in terms of wages, but it's paid by employees not getting enough rest or impacting their work-life balance.
+The dollar cost for you or your organization covering everything 24/7 may not be immediately visible to your business in terms of wages, but it's paid by employees not getting enough rest or the impact on their work-life balance.

 ## Don't steal your own holidays